petedavisdev/petedavis.dev/_notes/blog.md

 ## Yes, you can write html in your markdown (.md) files
 <label><input type="checkbox" /> Yes</label>

+## How to create your own VuePress plugin

 ## How to add dark mode to VuePress
  - CSS variables
  - Dark mode preference detection